ashketh21/ashketh21.github.io/README.md

-Attempt in developing a portfolio website to showcase projects.
-Built from an initial template with the goal to learn more about with web development
+Attempt to develop a portfolio website to showcase projects.
+Built from an initial template to learn more about web development.
+I implemented forwarding to the custom domain I got for free: "www.ashvin.tech".